 - Preparing and studying technical drawings, specifications of electrical systems, and topographical maps to ensure that installation and operations conform to standards and customer requirements.

 - Developing budgets, estimating labor, material, and construction costs.

-- Compiling data and writing reports regarding existing and potential engineering studies and projects.
+- Compiling data and write reports regarding existing and potential engineering studies and projects.

 - Collecting data relating to commercial and residential development, population, and power system interconnection to determine operating efficiency of electrical systems.